Safeguarding in schools means

 All adults who work in our school have to have a satisfactory clearance from the Disclosure and Barring Service (DBS).

-If you are worried about the safety or welfare of a child, you can talk in confidence to one of our Designated Safeguarding Leads - Clare Masterson (Family Worker), Catherine Doberska (Headteacher) or Anton Dworzak (Deputy Headteacher).
+If you are worried about the safety or welfare of a child, you can talk in confidence to one of our Designated Safeguarding Leads - Clare Masterson (Family Worker) or Catherine Doberska (Headteacher).

 Clare Masterson – Family Worker 07493 086017 (school hours only)